ohmykreee/kreee-blog/content/article/setup-tun2socks-in-opnsense/index.en.md

 | IP address                      | FEC0:0000:0000:0003::2  |
 | Disable Gateway Monitoring      | True                    |

-保存并应用。
+Save and apply.

-在 Firewall ‣ Rules ‣ LAN 中添加规则，且该规则在默认的 `Default allow LAN to any rule` 和 `Default allow LAN IPv6 to any rule` 之前：
+In Firewall ‣ Rules ‣ LAN, add a rule, and this rule should be before the default `Default allow LAN to any rule` and `Default allow LAN IPv6 to any rule`:

 | Setting | Value |
 | ------------------------------- | ---------------------- |